 Arbitration or determinative ADR

-Another mechanism of ADR is arbitration, evaluative or determinative ADR.
-This is when someone will hear your arguments and those of the other person before making a decision that will affect both of you.
+Another type of alternative dispute resolution is arbitration, evaluative or determinative ADR.
+This is an ADR process that consists of someone listening to the stories of both parties before making a decision that will bind both of them.

-A lawyer might do a private judging, where they look separately at your cases and advise you both on who might win if the matter went to court.
-Arbitration might also involve an expert in the area of your dispute who has particular knowledge about your problem, such as an engineer or an accountant.
+A lawyer might do a private judging, where they look separately at each side’s case and advise on who would be likely to win if the matter went to court.
+Arbitration might also involve an expert in the area who has particular knowledge of the situation, such as an engineer or an accountant.

-These processes can help because you might want a decision that will protect your rights against the other person.
+Arbitration can assist where parties want a decision that will protect their rights.
 Arbitration decisions are also usually confidential.
 However, arbitration can be fairly inflexible and time-consuming in comparison to other methods of ADR.

-A negotiation must involve a willingness to see the other’s points of view.
-Some tips for negotiating with the other parties are as follows:
+A negotiation must involve a willingness to see the other party’s point of view.
+Some tips for negotiating with other parties are as follows:

-- Set some ground rules – no shouting or swearing.
-Talk first decide last and what is said stays confidential.
+- Set some ground rules such as no shouting or swearing and what is said stays confidential.
 This should give you both the confidence to talk about the problem;

 - Be willing to listen to the other person and hear what they have to say, even if you do not agree with it.
 This might involve listening for longer than you are usually comfortable with;

 - Ask questions about the other person’s claims and try to find some things you agree on;